apache/camel-k/README.md

 ## Getting Started

-You can run Camel K integrations on a Kubernetes or Openshift cluster, so you can choose to create a development cluster or use a cloud instance for Camel K.
+Camel K allows to run integrations on a Kubernetes or Openshift cluster.
+If you don't have a cloud instance of Kubernetes or Openshift, you can create a development cluster following the instructions below.

 ### Creating a Development Cluster
 There are various options for creating a development cluster: